-Camp on site with us starting July 4th, 2023 or just attend during the day July 5-7, 2023 while staying at home or in near-by lodging options.
+Camp on site with us starting from July 1-3, 2024 or just attend during the day June 25-29, 2024 while staying at home or in near-by lodging options.
 Cost for for all activities from Wed-Fri (9am-9pm) is just $395 per person (minimum two family members, at least one being an adult) with discounts for children ages 5 and under ($50 less per year of age) plus optional primitive camping fee of $25/night/family, or choose many near-by lodging options.
 We’ll also have lunches available at $15/adult, $10/child.
 You can bring camp stoves to cook breakfasts and dinners if camping on site, or use near-by restaurants and grocery stores.
 The schedule includes:

 Daily from 8:00-10:00 AM Optional Breakfast, Songs, Stories, Stretches, Introductions, Orientation & Archery Training